 You may need 6 to 12 months of treatment.

 About amorolfine nail lacquer

 |Used for||Fungal infections of the fingernails and toenails|

 |Also called||Loceryl®; Curanail®; Clavusimyl®; Omicur®|

 Amorolfine is used to treat fungal infections in fingernails or toenails.
 A fungal nail infection can often spread from a fungal skin infection.
 The infection causes your nail(s) to become thickened and discoloured, and can become painful.
 Although it may be necessary to take a course of antifungal tablets to treat a nail infection, some can be treated by applying an antifungal lacquer directly to the nail.
 This option may be suitable if the infection is just at the tip of your fingernail or toenail.

 Amorolfine nail lacquer is suitable for use in adults.
-It is available on prescription or may be purchased from pharmacies.
+It is available on prescription and may be purchased from pharmacies or other retailers.
 You may need six months of treatment for fingernails, and up to a year for toenails.

 Before using amorolfine